nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 - 2019-10-29: Implemented Redis caching.
 Noticed significant improvement, able to successfully hit 2,500 RPS on service.
 Noticed significant performance different with/without New Relic required on the server.
 Further investgation about the issue.
 - 2019-10-31: Looked into different types of caching.
 Kept using Redis default LRU cache.
 - 2019-11-02: Deployed new instance to install NGINX as a load balancer.
+- 2019-11-05: Worked with NGINX settings and file limits.
+- 2019-11-07: Continued to work on configuring nginx to handle > 3,500 connections.
+Increased postgres max_connections to 500.